Info. Arch. (IA)

 From the information I gathered during this process, I found four issues that needed attention to help optimize the app.

 Users complained about not being able to find where they were in meditation sections.
-Can you find the 'Day 2' option in this image easily?
+Can you see the 'Day 2' option in this image easily?
 Either of them?
 Neither did I. These 'continue' sections are simply too subtle.

 There is a lot of content on the homepage that has the potential to distract the user.